Sarah-Safarzadeh/clock/README.md

 # clock
-An analog clock built with HTML, CSS, and JavaScript to flex the core muscles
+An analog clock built with HTML, CSS, and JavaScript to flex the core muscles.